Pasdeau/blog/source/_posts/portrait.md

 mathjax: false
 toc: true
 categories:
-  - Personal Experience
+  - Personal Life
+  - Interviews
+tags:
   - PhD Life
-tags:
   - Interview
-  - PhD Research
+  - LIP6
 description: A record of an interview with the LIP6 laboratory, sharing insights into PhD research life and scientific work.
 ---